telerik/fiddler-jam-docs/faq.md

 ## What is the Fiddler Jam portal?

 The [**Fiddler Jam portal**](https://jam.getfiddler.com) is an online space where the captured logs can be accessed and maintained.
-The Fiddler Jam portal is the place where the support engineers and developers could analyze, share and maintain logs submitted by the extension users.
+The Fiddler Jam portal is where the support engineers and developers could analyze, share and sustain logs submitted by the extension users.

 ## Who can use the Fiddler Jam portal?